Texans never trail while handing Cowboys 5th straight loss, 34-10

 There was no delay and no injuries were reported, just another mishap to foreshadow a fifth consecutive defeat for a team that lost five games total in each of the past three playoff seasons.

+The Dallas losing streak is its longest since a seven-game skid in 2015, and the Cowboys dropped to 0-5 at home.
+Dallas is the first team in NFL history to trail by at least 20 points in six consecutive home games, including last season’s wild-card playoff loss to Green Bay, according to Sportradar.

+“Well, they better be frustrated,” coach Mike McCarthy said.
+“I mean, we’re all frustrated.
+I think there’d be something wrong if they weren’t frustrated.
+So just very honest with everything and stay in tune with what’s right in front of us.
+And that’s the only way I’ve ever done it.”

-The Cowboys trailed by 10 early in the fourth quarter when Barnett knocked the ball out of Rush’s hand as he was throwing.
+The Cowboys were down 10 early in the fourth quarter when Barnett knocked the ball out of Rush’s hand as he was throwing.
 Dallas rookie left tackle Tyler Guyton caught it and was trying to run when Jalen Pitre knocked the ball loose again.

 Barnett scooped it and scored, although he almost stepped out of bounds running free toward a pylon.